magicalsoup/htn-backend-mock-server/README.md

 ### 2. Create and seed the database

 Run the following command to create the SQLite database file.
-This also creates the `User` and `Skill` tables that are defined in [`prisma/schema.prisma`](./prisma/schema.prisma):
+This also creates the `User` and `Scan` tables that are defined in [`prisma/schema.prisma`](./prisma/schema.prisma):

 ```
 npx prisma migrate dev --name init